European firms face fresh wave of profit downgrades

 Analysts said earnings would lend fundamental support to a stocks rally that has so far been largely driven by positive reaction to central bank actions, such as the U.S. Federal Reserve's liquidity measures and the European Central Bank's pledge to save the euro.

-"We are optimistic that we will see earnings growth of 5 to 6 percent in 2013," said Ronny Claeys, senior strategist at KBC Asset Management, which manages 62 billion euros (54 billion pounds).
+"We are optimistic that we will see earnings growth of 5 to 6 percent in 2013," said Ronny Claeys, senior strategist at KBC Asset Management, which manages 62 billion euros ($85 billion).

 "Probably we will leave negative growth territory in Europe in the second half.
 We are now in an environment in which you can more easily expand margins," he said.